waggle-sensor/microWaggle/integrated/software/deviceController/ReadmeMain.md

 # DeviceController

-The Device controller module gives users of MicroWaggle Devices a form of user control over there devices.
-The module is capable of prompting status messages, changing frequencies of reading and publishing data as well as enabling & disabling of Device sensors.
+The device controller module gives users of microWaggle nodes a form of remote user control.
+The module is capable of changing frequencies of reading and publishing data as well as enabling & disabling of device sensors.

-# Micro-Waggle Configuration CLI guide
+## Micro-Waggle deviceController CLI guide

-The script `controller.py` is everything you should need to change configuration of your Micro-Waggle network.
-It's still a WIP, so bear with us!
-Please let us know if you have any questions or concerns.
-## Some really important things to know:

-* Version 1.1 was released as of 8/20/18.
-Mostly cleaned up the code, but now **access tokens are node-specific, and upon creation can use the same access token as the existing node.
-Just follow the "add node" prompt when you do** `python3 controller.py --add`.
-* If two or more nodes have the same ID, any change made to one node with a corresponding ID to another will undergo the same change.
-For example, if you have two nodes with the ID 45, you'll add the same sensor to both nodes after using the `--configure 45 -sen add` command, because they share the same ID.
+The device controller module lets you manage a microWaggle node network through a CLI.
+It should be noted that the **access tokens** and the unique **device IDs** privided by Particle.io needs to be at hand before the implimentation of the module.

 ## First time usage:
-* **If you want to use an existing configuration**, just make sure your `nodeConfigs.json` and `config.txt` files are in the same folder as `controller.py`.
-Everything should be smooth sailing from there.
-* Run `controller.py` with no args. -> `python3 controller.py`.
-The `--help` prompt will come up, that's normal.
+- Run `controller.py` with no args. -> `python3 controller.py`.
+The`--help` prompt gives you the basic options that the controller provides.
-* `controller.py` will create any files needed, such as `config.txt` and `nodeConfig.json`.
-* You'll be prompted to enter your access token.
-After you enter it, setup should be done.
+- On its initial run`controller.py` will create `nodeConfig.json` file which will keep the node configuration the user intends to keep.
+Everytime the module is implimented, it will seek to mimic the configuration defined on `nodeConfig.json`on the actual microWaggle network.
+-

 ## Usage

+###

 * **The script must be run in PYTHON3 with one of the following args seen below:**

 `--help` or `help` : Lists all commands, as well as their respective syntaxes and functions.